-A mix of grand history with Portland’s charm
+A mix of grand history with Portland, Oregon’s charm

 Even if you’re traveling to Portland to experience its raw personality, you may want to stay in a space a little more refined.
-Nobody’s confusing the Sentinel Hotel with the Plaza, but it strikes all the right notes of a grand, historic luxury hotel while maintaining Portland’s creative charm.
+Nobody’s confusing the Sentinel Hotel with the Plaza, but it strikes all the right notes of a historic, boutique, luxury hotel — it was formerly the Governor Hotel — while maintaining Portland’s creative charm.
 It’s essentially a perfect mid-place for those seeking the PDX experience with plush pillows.

 The Sentinel is set across two historic buildings — an Elks Lodge from 1923 and a luxury hotel from 1909.
 The classic ceilings, marble floors and timeless elevators still remain, giving it an updated Roaring ’20s vibe.
 But hallways lined with classic photos of midcentury musicians and sports add an artful accent.
 You’ll even find an autographed guitar from Led Zeppelin’s Jimmy Page next to the hotspot nightclub in the lobby.
 So even if you’re not looking to dance all night you’ll find the ground floor undeniably cool.
 For comfort, class and creativity, you’d be hard-pressed to find a better option in the Rose City.